Bar plot of the cell proportions in each identity

 Character.
 The name of a metadata to split the identities of the active.ident metadata by.
 Returns separate

-objects.- idents
+ggplot2objects.- idents

 Character.
 The names of one or several identities in the active.ident metadata to select.
 If

-, all identities are used.- group.idents
+NULL, all identities are used.- group.idents

 Character.
 The names of one or several

-, all identities are used.
-Ignored ifgroup.by
+group.byidentities to select.
+IfNULL, all identities are used.
+Ignored ifgroup.by=NULL.- split.idents

 Character.
 The names of one or several

-, all identities are used.
-Ignored ifsplit.by
+split.byidentities to select.
+IfNULL, all identities are used.
+Ignored ifsplit.by=NULL.- colors

 Character.
 The color names for each identity of the active.ident metadata or in

-, uses Seurat's default colors.- order.prop
+idents.
+IfNULL, uses Seurat's default colors.- order.prop

 Character or Numeric.
 Either 'reverse', or the identities (as names or as numeric values corresponding to the indices) of the active.ident metadata or in

-to order the cells.- order.group
+identsto order the cells.- order.group

 Character.
 Either 'reverse', or the names of the

-to order the cells.
-Ignored ifgroup.by
+group.byidentities or ingroup.identsto order the cells.
+Ignored ifgroup.by=NULL.- order.split

 Character.
 Either 'reverse', or the names of the

-to order the cells.
-Ignored ifsplit.by
+split.byidentities or insplit.identsto order the cells.
+Ignored ifsplit.by=NULL.- order.colors

 Logical.
 If

-will automatically be ordered according toorder.prop
+TRUE, thecolorswill automatically be ordered according toorder.prop.
+Ignored iforder.prop=NULL.- alpha

 Numeric.
 The transparency of the bar colors.
 A value between 0 and 1.